SPECIAL NEEDS EDUCATION / INTEGRATION / INCLUSION

 Educational and careers guidance

-follow link The subject area "Vocational orientation in the Years 7 and 8 of school-based education" is a compulsory exercise in Special Schools.
-This compulsory exercise is intended to enable the young people to consider their own personal development, inclinations and interests, together with their vocational aspirations in a targeted way.
+The subject area "Vocational orientation in the Years 7 and 8 of school-based education" is a compulsory exercise in General Special Schools.
+This compulsory exercise is intended to enable young people to consider their own personal development, inclinations and interests, together with their vocational aspirations in a targeted way.
 It is also intended to provide insights into everyday life in the workplace and enable young people to identify opportunities for them to pursue the individual career they desire.